flurie/sdp/README.md

 The purpose of SDP is to provide the most comfortable interface for working with different data structures in the same namespace, keeping sufficiently high quality code and speed of work.
-So that it can be use in practice, and translation programs from old and more specialized libraries did not cause serious problems.
+So that it can be use in practice, and transition programs from old and more specialized libraries did not cause serious problems.

-Classes in SDP keep a balance between versatility and efficiency.
+Classes in SDP keep a balance between universality and efficiency.
 They may not be suitable for working with some data structures, but with the most common ones are perfectly combined.